ChadKoder/node-challenge/ReadMe.txt

 Authentication:
 - Pass 'Authentication' header for 'Basic' authentication with encoded "username:<username>,password:<password>"

-Unit Tests:
+Server Unit Tests:
-- Must run 'launchForUnitTests.sh' before running 'runUnitTests.sh'.
+NOTE: Must run 'launchForUnitTests.sh' before running 'runUnitTests.sh'.
+1. run 'launchForUnitTests.sh'
-- Run 'runUnitTests.sh' to launch unit tests.
+2. Run 'runUnitTests.sh' to launch unit tests.

+Angular Unit Tests:
+- Navigate to 'tests' folder and open 'SpecRunner.html' in a browser.
+This will run all unit tests and display the results.